jrcain-usgs/asc-public-docs/docs/how-to-guides/Software Management/Public Release Process.md

 ## Step 1: Check current false positive test failures

 In this step, we check the currently failing tests.
-This is currently a judgement call on whether or not the tests are false-positives.
+This is currently a judgement call on whether the tests are false-positives.
 This decision should be made by 2+ developers on the development team.

-## Step 2: Update the Github documents
+## Step 2: Update the GitHub documents

 **This step is only required for release candidates and bug fix release.
 If you are creating a full feature release, skip this step.**

-In this step we will update the documents that are stored in the Github repository.
-Our changes will be going into the dev branch so create a fresh local branch off of the dev branch.
+In this step, we will update the documents that are stored in the GitHub repository.
+Our changes will be going into the dev branch, so create a fresh local branch off of the dev branch.

 ### Part A: Collecting the Changes in the Release

 * Update the Changelog
-  * For release candidates we need to update the Changelog to label all of the currently unreleased changes as part of this release.
+  * For release candidates we need to update the Changelog to label all the currently unreleased changes as part of this release.
 Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
-  * For bug fix releases we need to update the Changelog to label **only the bug fixes** as part of this release.
+  * For bug fix releases, we need to update the Changelog to label **only the bug fixes** as part of this release.
 Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
 * Update code.json with the new version number and the date last modified.

 ### Part B: Update the Authors List

-* If there are any new contributors to the project since the last release ensure that they are added to the [.zenodo.json](https://github.com/DOI-USGS/ISIS3/blob/dev/.zenodo.json) document, and update the `AUTHORS.rst` file from the .zenodo.json file by running `python $ISISROOT/scripts/zenodo_to_authors.py <path_to_your_clone>/.zenodo.json <path_to_your_clone>/AUTHORS.rst`.
+* If there are any new contributors to the project since the last release, ensure that they are added to the [.zenodo.json](https://github.com/DOI-USGS/ISIS3/blob/dev/.zenodo.json) document, and update the `AUTHORS.rst` file from the .zenodo.json file by running `python $ISISROOT/scripts/zenodo_to_authors.py <path_to_your_clone>/.zenodo.json <path_to_your_clone>/AUTHORS.rst`.

 ### Part C: Submit a Pull Request

 * Submit a pull request into the dev branch with your modifications to the Changelog and the Authors list.
-* For a bug fix release you will also need to [cherry-pick](https://www.atlassian.com/git/tutorials/cherry-pick) the squashed commit from your pull request into the version branch.
-If you run into merge conflicts it may be easier to simply redo the above steps with the version branch instead of dev.
+* For a bug fix release, you will also need to [cherry-pick](https://www.atlassian.com/git/tutorials/cherry-pick) the squashed commit from your pull request into the version branch.
+If you run into merge conflicts, it may be easier to simply redo the above steps with the version branch instead of dev.

 ## Step 3: Set Up the Local and Remote Repositories

-In this step, we will prepare the local repository to build from as well as update the remote repository hosted on GitHub.
-Keep in mind that you will be building from this repo on other systems and plan accordingly by cloning this repo into a directory that you will still have access to as you switch between the machines.
+In this step, we will prepare the local repository to build from, as well as update the remote repository hosted on GitHub.
+Keep in mind that you will be building from this repo on other systems, so plan accordingly by cloning this repo into a directory that you will still have access to as you switch between the machines.

 ### Part A: Setup Repository